-at the core of my investigation is calcified beeswax from parasited honeycombs, that is colonized by great wax moth (aka galleria mellonella), finally processed in the manner of manmade construction materials, finally recoded according to human aesthetics.
+at the core of my investigation is calcified beeswax, sourced from infested/parasited honeycombs, that are colonized by great wax moth (aka galleria mellonella), processed in the manner of manmade construction materials, eventually recoded according to human aesthetic.

-this special kind of bone tissue-like matter gets from dismantled beehives thus it meant to be destroyed, as far as unproductive for human activity. within such a vision, bees construct nests made of cells, moths keep on colonizing them and build a new scenario, endlessly: although our standpoint acknowledges any epiphany from real world by itself, we go furtherly manipulating it to create our candy-coloured simulacrum of nature.
+this special kind of bone tissue-like matter comes from dismantled beehives, thus meant to be destroyed, as far as unproductive for human activity. within such a vision, bees construct nests made of cells, moths keep on colonizing them and build a new scenario, endlessly: although our standpoint acknowledges any epiphany from real world by itself, we go furtherly manipulating it to create our candy-coloured simulacrum of nature.

-the artistic process seeks to trigger a dialogue between never-ending processes of nature and the serial character of man-made features, mostly focusing thereof on stainless steel and RAL-colours, as well as iconographies and further materials used relate to occurrences and remnants of domestication or change of state. the working methods are those from renaissance oil painting and street art as well, plugged in through various sculpting techniques.
+the artistic process seeks to trigger a dialogue between never-ending processes of nature and the serial character of man-made features, mostly focusing thereof on stainless steel and RAL-colours, as well as iconographies and further materials relate to occurrences evidences, remnants of domestication or change of state. my working methods are those from renaissance oil painting and street art as well, plugged in across various sculpting techniques.

 medina zabo© 2020 powered by unibuni♚